gotmachine/MandatoryRCS/README.md

 #### Reaction wheels nerf
 - Reaction wheels have two different torque power, the stock one and a heavily nerfed, somewhat realistic one.
 - Nerfed torque provided on pilot or SAS rotation requests.
-- Stock torque when SAS "Stability mode" is turned on.
+- Stock torque when SAS "Kill rotation" is turned on.
 - Stock torque when the vessel has reached the SAS selection (prograde, normal, target, etc).
-- Torque output is affected by the vessel angular velocity : the faster the vessel rotate, the weaker reaction wheels are.
-- Pods and cockpits built-in reaction wheels can't be controlled (they don't respond to pilot/SAS input) but still provide SAS stabilization.
-- Reaction wheels in probes cores and independent parts can be controlled.
 - Hiding of irrelevant reaction wheels right-click menu options and action groups.

+#### New SAS modes and PID controller
+- Using the MechJeb PID controller instead the stock one for better accuracy and reduced RCS fuel consumption.

 #### Rotation persistence trough timewarp and reloading
 - Timewarping will not stop the vessel from rotating.